archalshiba/ArchCalculatorWeb-Engineering-Toolkit/README.md

-ArchCalculatorWeb-Engineering-Toolkit

-## Running the App
+# How to Run the App

-To run the development server locally:

-1. Install dependencies (if you haven't already):
+1. Install dependencies:
    ```bash
    npm install
    ```
-2. Start the Vite development server:
+2. Start the development server:
    ```bash
    npm run dev
    ```